 This may include cleaning the classroom as a group at the end of the day, students and teachers spending lunch breaks together, conducting some classes through Japanese or practicing Japanese art forms such as haiku (poetry) or shodo (calligraphy).

-Below, we have compiled our top 5 international schools in Kyoto-Osaka-Kobe.
-However, there are another 12 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Kyoto-Osaka-Kobe according to our users.
+However, there are another 10 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Kyoto-Osaka-Kobe based on your requirements.